 Exploring Tide Pools In The Santa Barbara Area

-To many, the sea life below the ocean’s surface is a mystery, but when the tide is right, dramatic ebbs can expose amazing tide pools for all to explore.
-In the Santa Barbara area there are a number of outstanding locations to go
+To many, the sea life below the ocean's surface is a mystery, but when the tide is right, dramatic ebbs can expose amazing tide pools for all to explore.
+In the Santa Barbara area there are a number of outstanding locations to go tide-pooling.
+Here are just a few of the best:

 Coal Oil Point

-One of the area’s largest and most diverse tide pools lies just about 15 minutes north of downtown Santa Barbara.
+One of the area's largest and most diverse tide pools lies just about 15 minutes north of downtown Santa Barbara.
 Coal Oil Point features a sizable boulder field with a few larger rocky areas.
-You can expect lots of green and brown algae, as this area is a calmer that other exposed areas.
-The higher rocky outcrops have plenty of large mussels which are covered by small acorn barnacles.
+You can expect lots of green and brown algae, as this area is calmer than other exposed areas.
+The higher rocky outcrops have plenty of large mussels covered by small acorn barnacles.
 Depending on the time of year and weather conditions you might discover sea anemones, mussels, keyhole limpets, and turban snails.
 With a bit of luck and a trained eye, you might also find sea hares, purple urchins, kelp crabs, and more.

 Arroyo Burro Beach (Hendry's)

-This popular stretch of sand located just north of the Santa Barbara’s Mesa neighborhood, has it all.
+This popular stretch of sand located just north of Santa Barbara's Mesa neighborhood has it all.
 There is an upscale restaurant, an off-leash dog area, and when the tide is extra low, a nice stretch of rocky tide pools.
 Sea anemones and sea snails are common, and if you are lucky, you might also discover starfish and other interesting creatures.
 Offshore is also a good place to see dolphins swimming.

 Tide Pools Down South